Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories: Exact Post-Newtonian parameters in Bergmann-Wagoner-Nordtvedt theory

 \be S = \frac{1}{16\pi}\int d^{4}x \sqrt{-g} \left[ \Phi R - \frac{\omega(\Phi)}{\Phi} \nabla_{\mu}\Phi \nabla^{\mu}\Phi \right] + S_{\rm m}[g_{\mu\nu},\Psi] , \ee

-with $\Phi$ a scalar field, $\omega(\Phi)$ a coupling parameter that depend in the scalar field and $S_m$ the matter action that depend in the metric $g$ and the matter fields $\Psi$.
+where $\Phi$ is a scalar field, $\omega(\Phi)$ a coupling function that depends on the scalar field and $S_m$ the matter action, which depends on the metric $g$ and the matter fields $\Psi$.
 Using the least action principle one can obtain the following field equations

 \be

 \ee